SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

-- User can select a subset of points in a forecast or its corresponding data based on one or more conditions: forecast error for a selection of metrics, forecast lead time, time of day, weather (irradiance, temperature, wind).
+- User can select a subset of points in a forecast or its corresponding data based on one or more conditions: forecast error (bias), forecast lead time, time of day, weather (irradiance, temperature, wind).
 Framework returns selected subsets from the forecast and corresponding data.
 - User can select among forecast performance metrics (3.A).
 - Framework applies data quality checks to uploaded data (4.E).
 - Framework provides metric values and visuals of forecast performance (3.A).